 - Single Bevel.

 - Delicate blade edge.

 - Usually suitable for right and left hand.

-- The price of such knives is higher than others.
+- The price is higher than the Nakiri knives.

 Nakiri vs. Usuba – Bottom Line

 If you are a beginner or still learning cooking, sometimes it is quite difficult to cut vegetables, salad, etc. So, it is better for you to choose the Nakiri.
 On the other hand, you can choose an Usuba if you want a knife that is more precise and great in detail.
 Now, you understand the differences between Nakiri vs. Usuba knives and their characteristics.
 Hope this article can help you to make a decision on which one you should choose.